RobotCasserole1736/CasseroleBBBVisionTest/README.md

 To start the vision processing manually, run the "runVision.sh" script in the root of the repo.
 More instructions to come on how to set this up to go automatically at boot.

+### Creating a Service for the Vision Processing Script

+A "service" is a linux-OS mechanism for running background tasks, automatically.
+By creating and installing a service for our vision processing algorithm, we can have the OS start it at boot, and restart it if it crashes.

+Copy the service definition file to its proper home on the in the OS system files.

+    cp CasseroleVisionCoprocessor.service /lib/systemd/system/

+Instruct the OS to run this at Boot:

+    systemctl enable CasseroleVisionCoprocessor

+Then reboot the system to test:

+    reboot

+Once the next boot happens, the vision processing script should start up right away.
+Anything which was printed to console may be viewed in the system logs (grepped for relevant lines, since _many many many_ things in the OS get dumped here):

+    journalctl | grep python

+If you've changed the python script and want the system to reload your updates, you can restart the service

+    systemctl restart CasseroleVisionCoprocessor

+If you want to just manually run the script and not have it going in the background for some reason, you can temporarily stop it or start it back up:

+    systemctl stop CasseroleVisionCoprocessor
+    systemctl start CasseroleVisionCoprocessor

+Finally, if you need it to not run at boot for debugging reasons, you can also uninstall the service:

+    systemctl disable CasseroleVisionCoprocessor

+Remember to re-run enable before you go to competition!

+# Deploying Changes from Development PC

+To Be completed....

+## Development Process

+## GRIP Code generation

+## Deploy Process

 # Script Design